DanialArab/MLOps-Specialization/README.md

    + Estimate resources and timeline
 + Data definition questions:
    + Is the data labeled **consistently**?
 Otherwise, the learning algorithm would be confused!
-   + For the speech recognition problem, how much silence do we want to have before/after each clip?
+   + As an example let's say for the speech recognition problem, how much silence do we want to have before/after each clip?
    + Again for the speech recognition problem, how to perform volume normalization?
 + Modeling (Code + data)
    + code (algorithm/model)